TheRenegadeCoder/sample-programs-website/docs/languages/euphoria/index.md

 ---
-title: The Euphoria Programming Language
-layout: default
+authors:
+- rzuckerm
 date: 2023-02-12
+featured-image: programming-languages.jpg
 last-modified: 2023-02-12
-featured-image: programming-languages.jpg
+layout: default
-tags: [euphoria]
+tags:
-authors:
-  - rzuckerm
+- euphoria
+title: The Euphoria Programming Language
 ---

 Welcome to the Euphoria page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.